People especially at risk

 • take additional action to protect them from physical and chemical agents that could have long-term health effects on a still-developing young body

 It is important that young people are given the opportunity to develop new skills.
-In many cases all that may be needed is closer supervision by a competent member of staff.
+In many cases all that may be needed is closer supervision by a competent employee.
 However children (under 16s) must not be exposed to certain work hazards (see below).

-In addition, please refer to the University's Policy on Safeguarding Children and Adults at Risk and associated guidance for children and students who are under 18.
+In addition, please refer to our Policy on Safeguarding Children and Adults at Risk and associated guidance for children and students who are under 18.

 Visitors

-If you invite visitors to the University you are responsible for their safety whilst on campus.
-If you are not be supervising them directly you need to make them aware of the University's emergency emergency emergency and fire arrangementsfire arrangementsfire arrangements.
+If you invite visitors to the University, you are responsible for their safety whilst on campus.
+If you are not be supervising them directly you need to make them aware of our emergency and fire arrangements.

 Children (under 16)